 Notre Dame de Namur University is committed to developing "a distinguished faculty dedicated to superior teaching, student learning and excellent scholarship and research.
-To that end, it is devoted to creating "a vigorous faculty development program for enhancing teaching and scholarship" and to increasing "support of disciplinary scholarship and research in order to enhance both teaching and institutional reputation" (Strategic Plan, 2011-2014).
+To that end, we are devoted to creating "a vigorous faculty development program for enhancing teaching and scholarship" and to increasing "support of disciplinary scholarship and research in order to enhance both teaching and institutional reputation" (Strategic Plan, 2011-2014).

-Strategic Initiative funds under the current Strategic Plan have enabled the Committee on Faculty Development to expand its support for faculty research and pedagogy, emphasizing the critical link between faculty development and students’ academic achievement.
-In Fall 2013, for example, we will continue the Mentoring Program for new and part-time faculty begun last semester, and funds will be used to support existing programs and initiate new ones, especially in the area of pedagogy.
+Strategic Initiative funds under the last Strategic Plan have enabled the Committee on Faculty Development to expand our support for faculty research and pedagogy, emphasizing the critical link between faculty development and students’ academic achievement.
+In Fall 2014, for example, we will expand our Mentoring Program for new and part-time faculty and funds will be used to support existing programs and initiate new ones, especially in the area of pedagogy.
 The committee also organizes a number of faculty colloquia during the year so look for details on those in your NDNU email.
 Announcements of competitions for awards and deadlines are sent to faculty via email too; if you do not regularly check your NDNU account, set it to forward email to the address you use.

 The university allots a total of $7,500 for faculty research per fiscal year, including summer sessions.
 All faculty are eligible to submit proposals for research grants, but priority will be given to full-time faculty, senior lecturers and part-time faculty with five years of teaching experience at Notre Dame de Namur University.
-There is a limit of $750 per faculty member per grant.
 There is no restriction on the number of times a faculty member may apply, but priority is given to those who have not previously received a research grant.

 Faculty whose work involves human subjects must submit their research proposals for approval by the Institutional Review Board (IRB).
 As stated on the research grant application form, documentation of IRB approval must be submitted to the committee before funds are awarded.
 Visit the IRB page for further information on IRB policies.